epiccurious/jade-diy/README.md

 2. You can't be bothered to learn how to operate a computer.
 We will be using the Terminal.

-3. You are unfortunately using Microsoft Windows.
-This guide only supports macOS and Linux for now.
+3. You are not willing to use Linux.
+(This guide only supports Linux Ubuntu for now but planning to add macOS support soon.)

 ## Why Should I Read This Guide?